-Gro ир
+Gro up

-2020-12-31 2019-12
+2021-12-31 2020-12-

-Trade receivables, gross 37 775 59 667
+Trade receivables, gross 44 915 37 775

 Provision for uncertain

-receivables -710 -179
+receivables -925 -710

-Total 37 065 59 488
+Total 43 990 37 065

 Trade receivables are amounts attributable to customers in respect of goods sold or services performed in the ordinary course of operations.
 Trade receivables normally fall due for payment within 0-30 days and all trade receivables have therefore been classified as current assets.
 Trade receivables are initially recognised at the transaction price.
-The Group holds trade receivables for the purpose of collecting contracted cash flows and it therefore measures these assets at amortised cost at the next reporting date.
-Invoice receivables and partial payment receivables arising in the course of the Group's business are sold to Resurs Bank on a daily basis, which is why the amount of trade receivables recognised as at the balance sheet date is fairly low in relation to the operations.
+Invoice receivables and partial payment Group 2020 receivables arising in the course of the Group's business are sold to Resurs Bank on a daily basis, which is why the amount of trade receivables recognised as at the balance sheet date is fairly low in relation to the operations.
 The Group's accounting policies for impairment and calculation of doubtful debts are described below.